Ontology Enrichment from Texts: A Biomedical Dataset for Concept Discovery and Placement: DATASET CONSTRUCTION

 \subsubsection{Step 3: Mention-Edge Data Creation.}

 A corpus with mentions linked to entities in SNOMED CT is needed to synthesise contextual mentions and gold-standard edges.
-Following \citet{dong2023NIL}, we use MedMentions\footnote{\url{https://github.com/chanzuckerberg/MedMentions}} \cite{Mohan2019medmentions}, containing around 5,000 biomedical paper abstracts in PubMed\footnote{https://pubmed.ncbi.nlm.nih.gov/} where the mentions were manually and exhaustively linked to UMLS \cite{Bodenreider2004umls} (version 2017AA)\footnote{There are also other datasets available, e.g. COMETA \cite{basaldella2020cometa}, which directly links mentions in social media posts on Reddit to SNOMED CT.
+Following \citet{dong2023NIL}, we use MedMentions\footnote{\url{https://github.com/chanzuckerberg/MedMentions}} \cite{Mohan2019medmentions}, containing around 5,000 biomedical paper abstracts in PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}} where the mentions were manually and exhaustively linked to UMLS \cite{Bodenreider2004umls} (version 2017AA)\footnote{There are also other datasets available, e.g. COMETA \cite{basaldella2020cometa}, which directly links mentions in social media posts on Reddit to SNOMED CT.
 Still, we consider scientific publications a more reliable source and leave social media for a future study.}.
-We leverage the alignment of entities in UMLS to obtain SNOMED CT entities (ver 20170301)\footnote{If mention of one UMLS entity matches to multiple SNOMED CT entities, we create a mention row in the data for each SNOMED CT entity.}.
-Using the output from the previous steps, we can then map each in-KB and out-of-KB mention to edges\footnote{We also filtered the edges to one hop (including leaf concept to NULL) and two hops for the out-of-KB mentions.} in the older sub-KB (SNOMED CT ver 20140901).
+We leverage the alignment of entities in UMLS to obtain SNOMED CT entities (ver 20170301)\footnote{If mention of one UMLS entity matches multiple SNOMED CT entities, we create a mention row in the data for each SNOMED CT entity.}.
+Using the output from the previous steps, we can then map each in-KB and out-of-KB mention to edges\footnote{We also filtered the edges to one-hop (including leaf concept to NULL) and two-hop from any paths in the ontology.} in the older sub-KB (SNOMED CT ver 20140901).

 We thus create mention-to-edge datasets with the information for each mention, each rendered in a JSON format.
-The information includes the left and the right contexts of the mention ($\text{ctxt}_l$ and $\text{ctxt}_r$), the mention or concept itself and its SNOMED CT ID, the parent and child in the older SNOMED CT ID (and with expression for complex concepts) and their labels.\footnote{The keys in the JSON format are available in \url{https://github.com/KRR-Oxford/OET}.} We use DeepOnto's verbaliser \cite{yuan2023ontolama} to form labels of the complex concepts.
+The information includes the left and the right contexts of the mention ($\text{ctxt}_l$ and $\text{ctxt}_r$), the mention or concept itself and its SNOMED CT ID, the parent and child in the older SNOMED CT ID (and with expression for complex concepts) and their labels.\footnote{The keys in the JSON format are available in \url{https://github.com/KRR-Oxford/OET}.} We use DeepOnto's verbaliser \cite{he2023deeponto,yuan2023ontolama} to form labels of the complex concepts.

-Regarding data splitting for the benchmark, for \textit{out-of-KB mention and concept discovery}, the dataset follows the original splits of training, validation, and testing sets from MedMentions; for \textit{concept placement}, the setting is unsupervised for out-of-KB mentions, i.e., training (and validating) with in-KB mentions but testing on out-of-KB mentions (and in-KB mentions).
+Regarding data splitting for the benchmark, for \textit{out-of-KB mention and concept discovery}, the dataset follows the original splits of training, validation, and testing sets from MedMentions; for \textit{concept placement}, the setting is unsupervised for out-of-KB mentions, i.e., training (and validating) with in-KB mentions but testing on out-of-KB mentions (and in-KB mentions)

 We provide two formats of the data, \textit{mention-level}, with edges grouped for each mention; and \textit{mention-edge-pair-level}, where each mention-edge pair occupies a row and mentions are repeated if there are multiple edges.
 Statistics of the datasets are in Table \ref{data-statistics}.